Sedonia-R/PlantSitterPro/README.md

+# NEED TO UPDATE!

+Welcome to Plant Sitter Pro!

 # WebApp boilerplate with React JS and Flask API

 Build web applications using React.js for the front end and python/flask for your backend API.